Our volunteering project partners in the Sosua area are active in community development and animal rescue.

 You can also join the “Spanish & Volunteer”-program with your friends and sign up as a group.

 We are glad to arrange lodging for you at both locations during the whole program.
 In Sosua, you can stay in the students residence directly on campus.
-Other accommodation options are available as well — see lodging or download our IIC Spanish Course Program 2018 for further details.
 Lodging includes breakfast or is in self-catering.
+Other accommodation options are available through us as well — see here the various options we offer.
 During the volunteer phase, at some projects lunch is available, too (surcharge USD 10.-/meal).

 Our volunteer partners are located 15 to 45 min by public transportation from IIC school.